 - 1 piece onion diced

 - 1 piece red bell pepper cut into strips

 - 1 1/4 cup water

 - Salt and pepper to taste

 - Heat the cooking pot and pour-in the cooking oil.

 - When the oil is hot enough, sauté the garlic and onions.

 - Add the pork tenderloin and continue cooking until the color of the outer part turns light brown.

 - Pour-in the soy sauce and water then simmer until the pork is tender.

-- Add the pig’s kidney, dried bay leaves, salt, and pepper and simmer for 10 minutes.
+- Add the pig’s kidney, dried bay leaves, salt, and pepper and cook for 10 to 15 minutes.

 - Add the pig’s liver and vinegar then simmer for another 10 minutes.

 - Put-in the carrots and simmer for 3 minutes.